 3. Enable things you couldn’t do before (e.g. creating new offering) - can be purely experimental, it has the most potential

-Being clear about what you are achieving helps cut through the noise of “doing AI”, helping identify and prioritise opportunities for AI applications.
+Being clear about what you are achieving helps cut through the noise of “doing AI” for the sake of it, helping identify and prioritise opportunities for AI applications.

-I must have seen tens of projects by now where teams tried to use AI without pausing to see that the room for added value was quite small, and resulting in weeks, if not months, of wasted efforts.
-I have been guilty of this a couple of times early on in my career.
+I must have seen tens of projects by now where teams tried to use AI without first noticing that the possible upside was quite small, which resulted in weeks or months of wasted efforts.
+I have been guilty of this myself a couple of times early on in my career!

-A few years back, I had recently joined as Head of DS and ML in a series C company.
-One of the key achievements presented to me was a predictive churn model, which had been requested directly from the previous CFO and which was in production and achieving 92% accuracy.
+A few years back, I had recently joined a series C company as Head of DS and ML.
+One of the key past ML achievements the team presented to me was a predictive customer churn model.
+This had been requested directly from the previous CFO, it was in production with a 92% accuracy.
 I thought this was amazing!
-Upon looking into it, while technically the model was sound, I realized that not a single person in the company was using its outputs (and that nevertheless the team was maintaining it).
+Upon looking into it, while technically the model was sound, I realized that not a single person in the company was using its outputs, and that nevertheless the team was maintaining it.
 What had happened was that the model was solving a problem that nobody cared about - predicting churn rate at a daily resolution was not really something actionable.

 This is perhaps where I have seen most applied AI initiatives fail silently, or even worse as the main path for empty success celebration while actually not moving the needle.